Nike, Sharks and the ocean's ultimatum - Meet Miao Wang

-Miao balances her time as brand creative strategist at Nike for Greater China during the day time and saving sharks through her swimwear startup “ISWT / In Sharks We Trust” at night.
+Miao balances her time as a brand creative strategist at Nike for Greater China during the day time and saving sharks through her swimwear startup "ISWT / In Sharks We Trust" at night.
 As an avid diver, she amazes us with all the stories about the immense beauty of Mother Ocean and the misperception about sharks that we have (yes we must admit.. we also had them).

 We sat down with Miao to talk about balancing sports and sharks, being a female Chinese entrepreneur and why relax-time is equally as important as productive-time.

 Miao, what are the absolute facts we need to know about you?